18 Key Time Management Secrets for Successful Women

 Always tackle your tasks from the priority tasks first.

 We all are different.
 What works for some might not work for others.
 Are you a morning or a night person?
 Make sure you don't spend your most productive time scrolling the social media feed!

 It is also a good idea for us, women, to know when we are the most productive according to our personal monthly cycle.
-There is some scientific evidence to support that our mood could be affected by our monthly cycle.
-But unless we know our bodies inside out no one will be able to tell exactly when are we the most productive.
+There is some scientific evidence to support that our monthly cycle could affect our mood.
+But unless we know our bodies inside out, no one will tell exactly when are we the most productive.
 Try capturing your moods using Ovia tracker or any other health apps.
 Check whether there is a tendency to be more or less energetic depending on where you are in your individual cycle.